lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 ### Typing the subclass

-Although TypesScript has nominal support for inferring the return type for the subclass generated using the mixin pattern, it has a severe limitation in that the inferred class must not contain members with `private` or `protected` access modifiers.
+Although TypesScript has basic support for inferring the return type for the subclass generated using the mixin pattern, it has a severe limitation in that the inferred class must not contain members with `private` or `protected` access modifiers.